 Preparing for the initial public offering

 In order to properly and efficiently execute its IPO, the company leveraged financial reporting outsourcing and management consulting specialists with technical expertise in public offerings as well as real estate industry experience.
 With a tight timeline set for going public and daunting reporting requirements, the company engaged RSM for assistance.
 RSM worked closely with the company over a period of several months to help meet the planned IPO timetable and provide support in several key areas:

-- Draft financial reporting―Preparing key sections of the initial registration statement, a complex, time-consuming effort requiring an array of reviews, tests and team coordination, which included drafting the management’s discussion and analysis (MD&A) section of the filing; coordinating the consolidation of the pro forma information; and accumulating the financial information for the support book for the auditor’s comfort letter.
+- Draft financial reporting―Preparing key sections of the initial registration statement, a complex, time-consuming effort requiring an array of reviews, tests, and team coordination, which included drafting the management’s discussion and analysis (MD&A) section of the filing; coordinating the consolidation of the pro forma information, and accumulating the financial information for the support book for the auditor’s comfort letter.

-- Restructure the financial close and reporting―Creating a consolidated close through SEC filing process to fit filing deadlines.
+- Restructure the financial close and reporting―Creating a consolidated close through the SEC filing process to fit filing deadlines.
 Drafted and harmonized business unit and property policies and procedures.

 - Consolidate financial information―Recommended alternatives to consolidate the financial information of four separate and distinct entities, each previously accounted for and maintained on a stand-alone basis.

 - Draft public filing templates―Prepared the public company’s quarterly and annual public filings, including a template for the consolidation of the four separate entities.

 - Assess systems and processes―Evaluating the current financial information systems and identifying the key business needs for the new public company.